iitmcvg/eye-gaze/README.md

 * Gaze direction

-To have a look into how we did it, just clone the repository.
-Then,
+To have a look into how we did it, just clone the repository and checkout **v1.0**.

 ```
 $ cd eye-gaze
+$ git checkout tags/v1.0
 $ make
 ```
+Or you can download **eye-gaze v1.0** directly from releases.

 For a trial,

 ```